 Hi, students!
 Thank-you very much for your interest in my work.
 Unfortunately I can’t review individual portfolios or answer every questionnaire thoroughly and thoughtfully.
 And so I’ve compiled some commonly-asked questions here.

 How did you get started in the illustration field?

 How did you find your style?
 Has it changed since you started?

-I think that setting out to “find a style” is sort of psychologically limiting.
 When I was a student, we were very much encouraged to develop our basics, experiment with media and not lock ourselves into finding a “marketable style”.
-It took me a very long time of trying on different hats before I hit upon something I felt inspired by.
 I didn’t dare think I should try to get jobs when I was in school, and I’m thankful I was just allowed to incubate.

 All of that said, the term “style” has a certain usefulness in the field of Illustration.
 When you first start out, I would recommend your style (the work you present to the world) be a little more consistent across the board, so people know exactly what they’re going to get if they hire you.
 But you’re not a machine.
-It’s my opinion that “style” should evolve over time as you grow and change as a person.
-It’s inevitable.
+It seems inevitable that your “style” will evolve as you change as a person.

 What is your creation process?